coopdevs/coopdevs-old-web/README.md

 ## Adding a job offer

 We write job offers as we do with blog posts.
+As we don't have any positions open at the moment we have the "jobs" section disabled.
+To enable it back you need to revert the changes applied in [2b9fd9bcea0952694f8a7bad5286cf432076ded3](https://github.com/coopdevs/coopdevs.github.io/pull/45/commits/2b9fd9bcea0952694f8a7bad5286cf432076ded3).

-Simply add the offer as a Markdown in [_jobs](https://github.com/coopdevs/coopdevs.github.io/tree/master/_jobs).
+Then, simply add the offer as a Markdown in [_jobs](https://github.com/coopdevs/coopdevs.github.io/tree/master/_jobs).

 ## Development